FlexEbat/Novamind/README.md

+⚠️This is an alpha version.
+Bugs are possible, not all functionality is complete.
+Use for review and testing.⚠️

 **NovaMind** is a knowledge management and note-taking desktop application inspired by **Obsidian** and **Notion**, built in pure **Python** using **Flet**, a cross-platform UI framework based on Flutter.

 # NovaMind Philosophy